rafaelbicudo/tools/tutorials/prep_qmmm.md

 > -0.730	0.420	90.300	0.06407485914946584
 ```

 All atoms that were removed during the [H link-atom approach](https://doi.org/10.1002/anie.200802019) are indicated for each configuration, e.g., `[101, 657, 627, 118, 148, 543, 572, 230, 200, 269]` for `conf1_box1_001.gro`.
-The charge of the removed atoms are redistributed along the `-nn` closest neighbor point charges (which has 3 as default).
+The charge of the removed atoms are redistributed along the `-nn` closest neighbor point charges (which are 3 by default).

-To check the configuration one can set the `--test` flag to create a `.xyz` file with all partial charges described as Bismuth atoms (represented as points in the figure below):
+To check the configuration one can set the `--test` flag to create a `.xyz` file with all partial charges described as bismuth atoms (represented as points in the figure below):

 ![gaussian](images/gaussian.png)